cityofasheville/terraform_template/README.md

 - Clean: npm run clean (removes local temp files)
 - Destroy: npm run destroy (removes all objects from AWS)

+## Environment variables
+deploy/get-env.js allows copying of .env variables to Lambda without appearing in repo.
+Called from config.tf

 ## TODO
 The deploy scripts could be rewritten in JavaScript, which would facilitate cross platform usage.
-Also could allow scripted copying of .env file to Lambda without them appearing in code.